RJoshi141/cinemate/README.md

 - Add movies to your Watchlist for future viewing.
 - Mark favorites to keep track of your top picks.

-### 🎞️ **Interactive Elements**
-- Spin the Wheel: Get random movie recommendations.
-- "Did You Know?"
-Trivia section for fun facts about movies.

 ### 📽️ **Rich Media Integration**
 - Watch trailers directly on the movie details page.
 - View high-quality images of movies and cast members.